BMMS-Robotics/SteelVeangence-ci-cd/README.md

 ## What This Is

-This is the repo for Steel Veangence which automatically validates code using Github actions
+This is the repo for robotics which automatically validates FTC code using Github actions

+## Usage

+To use open the [team code folder]() then add you code

 ## Contributing